Author

 The duration between the manufacture and expiry date can vary significantly across different products.
 For example, non-perishable goods like canned foods might span longer between these dates than perishable items like dairy products.

-Understanding the difference between these dates is vital for consumers to ensure they use a product within its recommended lifespan.
+Understanding these dates helps consumers use products within their optimal lifespan, reducing risks related to quality degradation and safety issues.
+From a manufacturing perspective, these dates also help businesses optimize inventory rotation using FIFO or FEFO methods, ensuring that products with the shortest shelf life are prioritized first.
 Moreover, it gives an insight into the product’s freshness, particularly for food items where the difference in taste and quality can be more evident.

 Where to Find Expiry Date and How to Read It?